actually-aloy/aloys-youtube-downloader/README.md

 **Paste a link, pick a format, and download.**

 Aloy's YouTube Downloader is a standalone Windows utility that grabs YouTube videos and audio in multiple formats.
-It runs entirely offline.
 No installation required.

 > **Note:** This is a closed-source project.
 All rights are reserved.